-Tumor - bone; Bone cancer; Primary bone tumor; Secondard bone tumor
+Tumor - bone; Bone cancer; Primary bone tumor; Secondary bone tumor; Bone tumor - benign

 In most cases, no specific cause is found.

-Osteochondromas are the most common noncancerous (benign) bone tumors, and occur most often in people between the ages of 10 and 20.
+Osteochondromas are the most common noncancerous (benign) bone tumors.
+They occur most often in young people between the ages of 10 and 20.

 These forms of cancer usually affect older people.

 Bone cancer is more common in persons who have a family history of cancers.